 - ; LibreELEC: ~/.kodi/addons/skin.estuary.mod/xml/Home.xml - 9.
-For that, choose a menu item you do not use, for example "Games", find the string "ActivateWindow(Games)" in Home.xml - 11.
+For that, choose a menu item you do not use, for example "Games", find the string "ActivateWindow(Games)" in Home.xml - 10.
+Rename the entry within <label>, and replace the png file within <thumb>, for example with movies.png - 11.
 Remove visibility check within <visible> except !Skin.HasSetting, with which you can enable/disable all custom menu items - 12.
 If you want to remove the text when moving to your new menu item, first open file strings.po and find the string id (for "Games", this is id 31162 as per Kodi 9.0.1):